lucasphilipp1/3D-Electron-Microscopy-of-Dinoflagellate-Chromosomes-Across-Many-Species/README.md

 Description: A custom menu option to re-orient each ROI (chromosome) in a multi-ROI so the chromosome long axis corresponds to the z-axis.
 Saves everychromosome as binary 3D .tiff files in a folder.

 To load the menu option: Close Dragonfly.
-Navigate to: C:\Users\Username\AppData\Local\ORS\Dragonfly2022.2\pythonUserExtensions\GenericMenultems

-OR

-%LocalAppData%/ORS/Dragonfly(version)/pythonUserExtensions/GenericMenuItems
-%ProgramData%/ORS/Dragonfly(version)/pythonAllUsersExtensions/GenericMenuItems
-%ProgramData%/ORS/Dragonfly(version)/python/OrsPythonPlugins/OrsGenericMenuItems/menuItems
+Navigate to either of:

+C:\Users\Username\AppData\Local/ORS/Dragonfly(version)/pythonUserExtensions/GenericMenuItems
+C:\Users\Username\AppData\Local/ORS/Dragonfly(version)/pythonAllUsersExtensions/GenericMenuItems
+C:\Users\Username\AppData\Local/ORS/Dragonfly(version)/python/OrsPythonPlugins/OrsGenericMenuItems/menuItems

 (it varies from system to system)